Erika Alarcón

 Erika Alarcón is a Paraguayan roller skater.
 She participated at the 2022 South American Games in the roller sports competition, being awarded the gold medal in the women's solo dance event.
 She was the third person to win a gold medal for Paraguay in the competition.

+At the 2023 Artistic Skating World Championship held in Ibagué, Colombia she became the first Paraguayan to with a medal, with her 3th place at the Senior Ladies Solo Dance event.